-Note: The CD-ROM must be the last device installed and jumpers set correctly to be listed in the Configuration/Setup Utility.
-See "Hard Disk Drive Jumper Settings for Connectors J9F2 and J8F1" on page 5-9 for factory-installed drive device jumper settings.
+Note: The CD-ROM must be the last device installed and jumpers set correctly to be listed in the Setup Utility.
+See "Hard Disk Drive Jumper Settings" on page 5-11 for factory-installed drive device jumper settings.

-Also ensure the CD-ROM cable is installed in connector J10.
+Also ensure the CD-ROM cable is attached to the secondary drive connector.